junorouse/ctf/2020/confidence-pre/angry-defender.md

 - good,
 - we searched a lot on google but we could not find any way to an emulator to detect as virus.
-- soon, I remember that rpisec is doing an malware traning course. their hacking skills are nice (as far as i know), so they have a tiny pe with malware sample?
+- soon, I remember that rpisec is doing an malware traning course [https://github.com/RPISEC/Malware](https://github.com/RPISEC/Malware). their hacking skills are nice (as far as i know), so they have a tiny pe with malware sample?
 (I know that this was not a logical thinking.
 Yes I was lucky XD)
 - after downloading a lecture 4, windows defender detected it as a malware. and then I added a '\xcc' (int 0x3) to the first code offset (0x200), surprisingly windows defender did not detect as a malware.

 ```python